Google Fiber Installation Issues and What GFiber Could Do to Improve

 • Mr. J. said we could check our voice messages by doing the following: Search fiber.google.com, go to fiber account, then phone (this did not work for me).

-• Mr. J. said our phone number could take some time to transfer.
+• Mr. J. from google fiber support said our phone number could take some time to transfer.

 • Mr. J. assured me that we would not lose our current phone number.